-May 19, 2010 was a day of severe weather outbreak in western and central Oklahoma, as there were more than 70 Storm Prediction Center (SPC) severe weather reports, including 16 tornadoes in Oklahoma alone.
+19 May 2010 was a day of severe weather outbreak in western and central Oklahoma, as there were more than 70 Storm Prediction Center (SPC) severe weather reports, including 16 tornadoes in Oklahoma alone.
 A large deep-layer cyclone moved through the central and southern Great Plains, with an upper-level low pressure tracking through central Kansas.
 A well-defined warm front, dryline, and cold front are all evident by this time, with a clear triple-point intersection in west-central Oklahoma by 2100 UTC (all times will be in UTC, which will be omitted hereafter).
-An overnight mesoscale convective system (MCS) left an outflow boundary which aided CI from the dryline-cold front triple point and along the warm front.
-With afternoon diabatic heating, surface temperature in the warm-sector rose to 25 - 30 °C with dew point temperatures of 15 - 20 °C. Little convective inhibition (less than 25 J kg-1) and large surface-based CAPE values (as high as 3000 J kg-1) provided a favorable environment for convective initiation.
+An overnight mesoscale convective system left an outflow boundary that aided CI from the dryline-cold front triple point and along the warm front.
+With afternoon diabatic heating, surface temperature in the warm sector rose to 25°-30°C with dewpoint temperatures of 15°-20°C. Little convective inhibition (less than 25 J kg-1) and large surface-based CAPE values (as high as $3000 \,\mathrm{J \, kg^{-1}}$ ) provided a favorable environment for convective initiation.
 As such, storms were initiated near the triple point between 1930 and 2030, with additional storm development east along the warm front and ahead of the dryline later on between 2130 and 2230.

-The truth simulation uses the same configurations as those used by the Center for Analysis and Prediction of Storms (CAPS) for rapidly updated real-time forecasts (Brewster et al. 2008; Brewster et al. 2010) for the ERC for Collaborative Adaptive Sensing of the Atmosphere (CASA, McLaughlin et al. 2009).
-It was initialized at 1930 from an ARPS 3DVAR analysis including available surface and Mesonet observations as well as available CASA and Next Generation Radar (NEXRAD) data, using a temporally and spatially interpolated NCEP operational North American Mesoscale Model (NAM) 12-km analysis as the background.
-The domain is 450 km x 420 km and has a horizontal resolution of 1 km.
-In the vertical, a stretched grid is used with a resolution of 20 m near the surface and 800 m at the model top, and an average vertical grid spacing of 400 m.
-The lateral boundary conditions (LBCs) used for the truth simulation were also taken from NAM 12-km analysis and forecasts every 3 hours.
-The truth simulation is run for 5 forecast hours, up until 0030 on 20 May 2010.
+The truth simulation uses the same configurations as those used by the Center for Analysis and Prediction of Storms (CAPS) for rapidly updated real-time forecasts (Brewster et al. 2010, 2008) for the Engineering Research Center (ERC) for Collaborative Adaptive Sensing of the Atmosphere (CASA; McLaughlin et al. 2009).
+It was initialized at 1930 from an ARPS 3DVAR analysis including available surface and Mesonet observations as well as available CASA and Next Generation Weather Radar (NEXRAD) data, using a temporally and spatially interpolated National Centers for Environmental Prediction (NCEP) operational North American Mesoscale Model (NAM) 12-km analysis as the background.
+The domain is $450 \text{ km} \times 420 \text{ km}$ and has a horizontal resolution of 1 km.
+In the vertical, a stretched grid is used with a resolution of 20m near the surface and 800 m at the model top, and an average vertical grid spacing of 400 m.
+The lateral boundary conditions used for the truth simulation were also taken from the NAM 12-km analysis and forecasts every 3 h.
+The truth simulation is run for five forecast hours, up until 0030 on 20 May 2010.

-Figure 1 shows the moisture and reflectivity fields between 2030 and 2330.
-The storm shown at 2030 is a cell which initiated within the first 15 minutes of the simulation, thus will be analyzed as a pre-existing storm in subsequent assimilation experiments.
+Figure 1 shows the moisture and reflectivity fields of the truth simulation between 2030 and 2330.
+The storm shown at 2030 is a cell that initiated within the first 15 min of the simulation; thus, it will be analyzed as a preexisting storm in subsequent assimilation experiments.
 Additional points of initiation occur in the model to the west-southwest of the preexisting storm between 2130 and 2200.
 The storm located within the red box in Fig. 1b is a single cell whose evolution is supercellular, and it initiates at about 2105, making it the first point of CI in the truth field (aside from the preexisting storm).
-This storm initiates close to, but ultimately ahead of the dryline, in an area of enhanced moisture convergence due to abundant moisture (above 15 g kg-1) combined with localized wind convergence (not shown).
+This storm initiates close to, but ultimately ahead of, the dryline, in an area of enhanced moisture convergence because of abundant moisture (above $15 \text{ g kg}^{-1}$ ) combined with localized wind convergence (not shown).